 Camden Market is located in Camden borough, where you’ll find plenty of alternative stalls.
 You’ll find everything from vintage clothes to gothic giftware, tarot readers and delicious food.

 Borough Market is a market hall in Southwark, London.
-It’s predominantly a speciality foods market and has been around since the 12th century – making it one of the oldest markets in the country.
+It’s predominantly a specialty foods market and has been around since the 12th century – making it one of the oldest markets in the country.
 If you’re up for a tasty treat in London, this is a place you shouldn’t miss.

 Brick Lane is a Sunday market located in East London.
-The market is located in the heart of London’s Bangladeshi community and is every bargain hunters dream.
+The market is located in the heart of London’s Bangladeshi community and is every bargain hunter’s dream.

 It is filled with a wide range of items from antique books to 8-track tapes.
-It’s regularly visited by photographers, art students and local hipster looking for cheap vintage clothes, cameras and other nick-nacks.
+It’s regularly visited by photographers, art students and local hipsters looking for cheap vintage clothes, cameras and other nick-nacks.

 The Prince Charles Cinema is a movie theatre located in the West End of London.
 It originally started as a theatre in 1962, and eventually converted into a cinema.
 This old-timey cinema has become a hit among the locals, and the tourists too.

-During the weekends, the cinema often displays double-features, and sometimes even all-night movie marathons.
+During the weekends, the cinema often displays double features, and sometimes even all-night movie marathons.
 If you’re a film buff, this is one of the best things to do in London by yourself.